What is Biophilic Design?

 - Education spaces: increased rates of learning 20-25%, improved test results, concentration levels and attendance, reduced impacts of ADHD

-- Healthcare spaces: post-operative rates of recovery reduced by 8.5%, reduced pain medication by 22%
+- Healthcare spaces: post-operative recovery times decreased by 8.5%, reduced pain medication by 22%

 - Retail: the presence of vegetation & landscaping has been found to increase average rental rates on retail spaces with customers indicating they were willing to pay 8-12 % more for goods and services.